 “The bezel setting has probably been used since the beginning of jewelry design and stone setting,” says jewelry designer Emma Clarkson Webb.
 This simple design is “the oldest type of setting.”
 Modern celebrity endorsers of this engagement ring style include fashion 'it" girls like Poppy Delevingne and Mary-Kate Olsen.

 Meet the Expert

 Emma Clarkson Webb is a London-based bespoke fine jewelry designer who specializes in one-of-a-kind pieces.
 She launched her eponymous brand in 2015 following her return from Hong Kong where she had been working as a bespoke designer focusing on diamonds.

-Since bezel settings are rooted in history, it’s a style you’ll often spot in antique jewelry, however, there are plenty of modern interpretations of bezel settings giving it multiple folds of versatility.
+Since bezel settings are rooted in history, it’s a style you’ll often spot in antique jewelry; however, there are plenty of modern interpretations of bezel settings giving it multiple folds of versatility.

 What to Look for in a Bezel Setting

-Though it can adapt to different stone cuts, Webb notes that a round brilliant cut works especially well in a bezel setting.
-As for pricing, bezel settings “tend to be more expensive as they are more labor-intensive for the jeweler to set the stone and subsequently require more metal weight.”
+• How does pricing compare to other rings?
+As for pricing, bezel settings “tend to be more expensive as they are more labor-intensive for the jeweler to set the stone and subsequently require more metal weight,” Webb says.

 And now, scroll through bezel-set engagement rings you'll love.

 Dana Rebecca Bezel Set Round Halo Engagement Ring